enatsek/Debian-Ubuntu/README.md

 AGT-WordpressOnUbuntu: Installing and activating Wordpress on Ubuntu Server.

-AGT-PHPMyAminOnUbuntu: A somehow more secure PHPMyAdmin installation on Ubuntu Server for MySQL and MariaDB.
+AGT-PHPMyAdminOnUbuntu: A somehow more secure PHPMyAdmin installation on Ubuntu Server for MySQL and MariaDB. !!!
+Deprecated, refer to AGT-AdminerOnUbuntu.

 AGT-DNSOnUbuntu: Installing and configuring Master and Slave DNS Servers on Ubuntu Server.